PHILIPS AFFINITY 50 Ultrasound Machine

 L12-3 Linear

-Philips Affiniti 70 with 3 transducers
+Philips Affinity 70 with 3 transducers

 This is a Shared Service Cardiac – GI configuration